Joshuamjv2/simple_read_api_guide_for_seere/README.md

 ### 2. Company
 You must be a registered superuser to create a company.
-After creating a company, send an invite to an admin who will manage it
+After creating a company, send an invite to an admin who will manage it (check section 3 for invites)
 - **User permission type**: super
 - **Authentication required**: yes